graphile/graphile.github.io/src/pages/postgraphile/required-knowledge.md

 https://www.graphile.org/postgraphile/running-postgraphile-in-docker/

+PostGraphile does not require Docker, and is very at home in a pure Node.js environment, so if you're not big on Docker you can skip this one!

-This will run through the making of GraphQL endpoints to build a forum; like hackernews.
-This goes through installation all the way to querying your query/mutations built from postgraphile.
+If you develop using Docker, this will run through the building of a GraphQL API for a forum-like website.
+It goes through installation through to example queries and mutations to issue to PostGraphile.